- What Is an Instant Pot?

 The 6-quart is sort of the gold standard basic model, and it is truly enough for any family of 4 and even up to 6 people in the family, like mine.
 We had a 6-quart Instant Pot exclusively for the first few years.

 Most slow cooker recipes will adapt and fit in a 6-quart too, although you may not be able to double them safely since you need headroom to pressure cook.
 You cannot expect to fit 6 quarts of food in an electric pressure cooker when loaded properly.
-It can, however, easily fit most whole chickens, and it’s a great way to immediately make multiple batches of broth after cooking your chicken.

 You might want to upgrade to the 8-quart if any of the following are true: